What is famine? Causes and effects and how to stop it

 What is an example of a famine?

-The 1984 Ethiopian famine took the lives of 1 million people, driven in part by drought, conflict, and the policy choices of national and regional authorities.
+The 1984 famine in Ethiopia took the lives of 1 million people, driven in part by drought, conflict, and the policy choices of national and regional authorities.
 Estimates suggest around 1 million people survived thanks to the delivery of humanitarian aid.

 On the evening of Tuesday, October 23, 1984, NBC Nightly News aired footage taken by an Ethiopian videographer that showed scores of deceased people on stretchers that were being taken toward makeshift graveyards.
-Though the scenes inspired a robust international response, its nature overlooked the capacity of communities affected by the famine to help themselves.
+Though the scenes inspired a robust international response, the nature of that response overlooked the capacity of communities affected by the famine to help themselves.

 By the next morning, Oxfam America had received over 300 calls an hour from people like you who wanted to help.
 During the relief effort, feeding centers provided hungry people with food rations.
 Makeshift hospitals supported severely dehydrated people with IVs, providing shots of tetracycline to fight infection.
-Oxfam delivered protein and fat-fortified biscuits to those in need that saved many lives, but some could not eat them—their mouths riddled with open sores because of dehydration.
+Oxfam delivered protein and fat-fortified biscuits to those in need that saved many lives, but some could not eat them, as their mouths were riddled with open sores because of dehydration.

 “These scenes of death and dying in the famine camps in Ethiopia were beyond the American experience, beyond anyone’s comprehension,” recalls Bernie Beaudreau, an Oxfam staffer at the time.